What is the formula for calculating electrical power?

 Prepare for the Red Seal Construction Electrician Exam.
 Study with multiple-choice questions and comprehensive explanations.
 Ace your exam with confidence!

-The formula for calculating electrical power is represented as P = V × I, where P stands for power measured in watts, V stands for voltage measured in volts, and I stands for current measured in amperes.
-This formula indicates that electrical power is the product of the voltage across a component or circuit and the current flowing through it.
+The formula for calculating electrical power is represented as P = V × I, where P is power measured in watts, V is voltage in volts, and I is current in amperes.
+This equation reflects the relationship between voltage, current, and power in an electrical circuit.

 Subscribe